 So how do you run a family business and make it a successful venture without getting feelings hurt or letting work dynamics affect home life?
-To establish and manage a venture with your loved ones requires a special set of skills, some off-beat solutions, and a whole new level of communication.
+Establishing and managing a venture with your loved ones requires a special set of skills, some off-beat solutions, and a whole new level of communication.

 Challenges Of Running A Family Business